 Lucky for you, we’re here to save the day!

-We will reveal to you the potential reasons why your laptop keeps freezing and how you can solve this problem.
+We will reveal the potential reasons why your laptop keeps freezing and how you can solve this problem.

 Just to clear things up, freezing is when your laptop stops responding to your commands and just goes blank.